-Ansible AWX is one of the upstream project for Red Hat Ansible Tower.
-AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
+Ansible AWX is the upstream project for the Ansible automation controller (Part of Red Hat Ansible Automation Platform).
+It offers a web-based user interface, REST API, and a task engine built on top of Ansible.
+AWX is designed to be a frequently released, fast-moving project where all new development occurs.

-Installation of Ansible AWX is simple and pretty straightforward with latest version.
-(If you are trying to install older than version 18, then you need to follow the docker based method.)
-AWX will be installed using AWX Operator on top of Kubernetes or OpenShift cluster.
+Installing Ansible AWX is straightforward with the latest versions.
+However, if you are attempting to install a version earlier than 18, you will need to follow the Docker-based installation method.
+For newer versions, Ansible AWX is installed using the AWX Operator on top of a Kubernetes or OpenShift cluster.

-You can use any existing or new cluster or even spin up a minikube cluster on your laptop/workstation for testing purpose.
+You can use any existing or new cluster or even spin up a minikube cluster on your laptop/workstation for testing purposes.

-Please note down the memory and cpu requirements as Ansible AWX pods need some minimum resource to run.
+Please note down the memory and CPU requirements as Ansible AWX pods need some minimum resources to run.

 Enable Addons as needed